 A Short Introduction to Tool Monitoring Systems

-As the name suggests, tool monitoring systems are designed to identify any changing geometry, breakages, cracks, and wear in tools.
-These systems use vibration analysis and spindle power monitoring, which help keep track of the overall state of the tool.
+As the name suggests, tool monitoring systems are designed to identify any changing geometry, breakages, cracks, can so on in tools.
+These systems use vibration analysis and spindle power monitoring, which help keep track of the overall state of the machine.
 If a specific tool is worn out or broken, it instantly stops the machine.
-The system assesses as well as measures several operations such as the power required to turn the spindle.
+The system assesses as well as measures several operations such as the pressure required to turn the spindle.
 Standard limits are set in the system based on the prediction and observation.
 The value of the limit identifies missing or broken components.

 Reasons Why Tool Monitoring Systems Are Popular Among Manufacturers

 There are countless benefits of tool monitoring systems.
-The following are some important ones that have contributed to their popularity:
+The following are some important ones that have contributed to their popularity.
+Let’s have a look at them:

 The first and the most important benefit is these systems are ideal for monitoring single spindle head tools.
 The list includes horizontal machining centers or HMC, virtual machining centers or VMC, reamers, gun drills, milling cutters, tools in bushing plates, and much more.